 - Provides a home for animals, plants and fish

-- Provides an opportunity for recreation, education and the access road built as part of the project will become part of the Great California Delta Trail
+- Provides an access road to the Great California Delta Trail

 What are the future plans for the Shell Pond property?

-After cleanup is complete, PG&E will need to retain ownership of the property for several years to monitor the wetland restoration and make sure it is working as planned.
+Now that cleanup is complete, we will retain ownership of the property for several years.
+Ownership allows us to monitor the wetland restoration and help ensure that it’s working as planned.

-How can I get up-to-date information on the project?
+How can I get more information about the project?

 We are committed to providing project information to the Bay Point community employing several methods: